nextcloud/desktop/doc/navigating.rst

    syntax.
 If your synchronization does not work as you expected, check your syntax.

-Each pattern string in the list is preceded by a checkbox.
+Each pattern string in the list is followed by a checkbox.
 When the check box contains a check mark, in addition to ignoring the file or directory component matched by the pattern, any matched files are also deemed "fleeting metadata" and removed by the client.